Nallambal Lake

-Nallambal Lake (French: Lac Nalambal) is the only lake artificially made in Karaikal district, Puducherry.
+Nallambal Lake (French: Lac Nalambal) is the only lake artificially made in Karaikal district, Puducherry in India.

+Location

 This lake was made in the village of Nallambal near Thirunallar town.

+Details

+The lake was developed at a cost of about ₹4.98 crore.
 The government of Puducherry created this lake artificially to satisfy the irrigational needs of farmers.
 It also has plans to turn the lake into a tourist spot.